 One effort of the Nebraska Legislative Planning Committee is the development of a database.
 The goals and benchmarks included in the database were developed to present a common-sense and data-driven assessment of key areas important to Nebraskans' quality of life.
 The database is presented in a report that consists of the data and summaries of the data for each of the nine categories of benchmarks establish by the Planning Committee.
 It is updated each year.

 In addition CPACS presents a series of Associated Reports for the Planning Committee that provides data for Legislative Districts, counties, and census tracts.
 These are also updated each year.

 Click on a year to see the database report and associated reports for that year.

 Click on a Legislative District Number to see Quick Facts Profiles, Selected Social, Economic, and Housing Characteristics, and ACS Demographic and Housing Estimates from the 2012-2016, 2011-2015, and 2010-2014 American Community Surveys.

 Beginning in 2012, the report includes Policy Briefs.
-These Policy Briefs address some of the issues that were identified when reviewing the indicators presented in the databse.
-The purpose of the Policy Briefs is to identify and explore in greater depth issues identifed by the evidence presented.
+These Policy Briefs address some of the issues that were identified when reviewing the indicators presented in the database.
+The purpose of the Policy Briefs is to identify and explore in greater depth issues identified by the evidence presented.
 The Policy Briefs do not recommend specific policies but rather describe options and considerations that relate to the issues.